 If you miss a pill, you should follow your set schedule and take your next pill as normal.
 There is no need to double up a dose to make up for a missed dose.
 It is important to take your medication as prescribed in order to get the full benefit of AUBAGIO.
 If you have concerns about missing a dose(s), please talk to your healthcare provider.

-AUBAGIO may cause serious side effects, including: reduced white blood cell count—this may cause you to have more infections; numbness or tingling in your hands or feet that is different from your MS symptoms; allergic reactions, including serious skin problems; breathing problems (new or worsening); and high blood pressure.
+AUBAGIO may cause serious side effects, including reduced white blood cell count—this may cause you to have more infections; numbness or tingling in your hands or feet that is different from your MS symptoms; allergic reactions, including serious skin problems; breathing problems (new or worsening); and high blood pressure.
 People with low white blood cell count should not receive certain vaccinations during AUBAGIO treatment and 6 months after.

 Hair thinning or loss was a side effect of AUBAGIO reported in clinical trials.
 87% of patients on AUBAGIO 14 mg and 90% of patients on AUBAGIO 7 mg did not report experiencing hair thinning or loss.
 13% of patients on AUBAGIO 14 mg and 10% of patients on AUBAGIO 7 mg did report experiencing hair thinning or hair loss.
 In clinical trials, about 1 in 20 people taking placebo (5% of 997 patients) reported experiencing hair thinning or hair loss.
 In most cases, hair thinning or hair loss was mild to moderate, may occur around 3 months after starting treatment, and was usually temporary.
 Tell your healthcare provider about any side effects you experience while taking AUBAGIO.

+AUBAGIO is a once-daily pill with infection rates similar to placebo.
 AUBAGIO may cause decreases in your white blood cell count.
-When you have a low white blood cell count you may have more frequent infections.
-Infection rates were similar with AUBAGIO vs. placebo in clinical trials.
+When you have a low white blood cell count, you may have more frequent infections.
+Infection rates were similar with AUBAGIO vs placebo in clinical trials.
 One death due to Klebsiella pneumoniae sepsis occurred in a patient taking AUBAGIO 14 mg for 1.7 years.
 In clinical trials with AUBAGIO, cytomegalovirus hepatitis reactivation and cases of TB (tuberculosis) have been observed.
 AUBAGIO has no progressive multifocal leukoencephalopathy (PML) in its Prescribing Information.

 Do not take AUBAGIO if you are pregnant.
 AUBAGIO may harm an unborn baby.
 If you become pregnant while taking AUBAGIO or within 2 years after you stop taking it, tell your healthcare provider right away.